StackVista/stackstate-docs/configure/logging/enable-logging.md

 ## Set the logging level for a function instance

-You can set the logging level to enable logging for an instance of a function in the StackState CLI using its ID.
+To enable logging for an instance of a function, use its ID to set a logging level in the StackState CLI.
 Note that the function itself will have an ID and each instance of the function relating to a component or view in StackState will have its own ID.

 {% hint style="info" %}
 The logging level should be set using the ID for an instance of a function, not the ID of the function itself.